soundless/google_translate_command_line/README.md

 ------------------------------------
 Example:
 gt how
-gt "How they do it" en zh
+gt "How are you" en zh
 ```